CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Swiftc Architecture](assets/swiftc_arch.png)

-### Preparation
 For the demonstration I prepared two simple swift source code files.
-First, Employee.swift and main.swift.
-Employee source code will be used as a library that the main file consumes and uses.
+First, Employee.swift and second main.swift.
+In the end the employee source code will be used as a library that the main file consumes and uses.

 `Employee.swift`
 ```swift